ynad/calendar-pyhandler/README.md

     "organizer_email" : "info@example.com"
 }
 ```
-`USER SETTINGS` section might need to be adjusted in the code aswell.
+`USER SETTINGS` section in the code might need to be adjusted to your working path.
 Logging level defaults to DEBUG, to log file `debug.log`.

 ## Syntax